 What to Do if You Are Experiencing Back Pain After a Car Accident

-The Centers for Disease Control and Prevention (CDC) explains that more than 2 million motor vehicle accident victims go to the emergency room each year, and back injuries are one reason for ER visits.
-Back injuries may result from:
+According to the Centers for Disease Control and Prevention (CDC), more than 2.1 million motor vehicle accident victims go to the emergency room each year, and back pain is one of the most common complaints.
+Back pain could occur because of:

 • The jolt of another vehicle striking yours